joushx/jQuery.EAN13/README.md

 ```

 ###Color###
-Set the `color`-option to a color to print the barcode with it.
+Set the `color` option to a color to print the barcode with it.

 ####Hex-value####